You’re doing it right by doing it wrong

 This week, I want to talk about what happens when you stop trying to make something better and start trying to make it worse.

 But ask yourself "how could I make this worse?" and something weird happens.
 The pressure valve releases.
 Your brain stops performing competence and starts actually thinking.
 The bad ideas come easily because they're fun and there's nothing at stake.
-And here's the twist: buried in those terrible ideas are the inverted outlines of brilliant ones.
+And what's curious is that buried in those terrible ideas are sometimes the inverted outlines of some really great ones.

 Design thinkers call this the "Worst Possible Idea" method.
-The Interaction Design Foundation teaches it as a serious technique: generate the dumbest solutions you can imagine, then flip them inside out.
+The Interaction Design Foundation teaches it as a serious technique.
+The goal is to generate the dumbest solutions you can imagine, and then flip them inside out.

 ❝ The fastest way to find what works is to enthusiastically catalog what doesn't. ❞